shaas1704/shaas1704/README.md

 <a href="https://www.linkedin.com/in/waylonwalker/"><img height="30" src="https://github.com/WaylonWalker/WaylonWalker/blob/main/icon/linkedin.png?raw=true"></a>
 </p>

 ### I am a student at SRM Institute of Science and Technology (Chennai) as a CSE Big Data Analytics student.
 I am currently building my skills to become a Data Scientist!
-Here are few of my projects, feel free to explore and modify them! 😄
+Here are few of my projects, feel free to explore and modify them.